about-code/ng-mono/README.md

 You will find the newly created NgModule in the *src* directory of the feature package.
 Also have a look at *index.ts*.
 Its exported there.

-**What's next?`**
+**What next?**
-We've created an NgModule but didn't import it anywhere.
+We just created an NgModule but didn't import it anywhere.
 You might want to import it now manually into your *AppModule.ts*.
 Use
 ```
 import {FooFeatureModule} from "@foo/foo-feature"